Nemzzz: 2023–2024: Do Not Disturb

-2025-present: Rent's Due
+2025–present: Rent's Due and Locked In

 On 16 January 2025, Nemzzz featured on fellow rapper KidWild's single "Redemption".
 On 13 February he released the single "Cold", which was the lead single and intro to the mixtape Rent's Due.
 The single charted number 92 on the UK singles chart, number 36 on the UK Independent Singles Chart and number 19 on the New Zealand singles chart.
 On March 6 he released the second single "Bad Decisions".
 It charted number 22 on the New Zealand singles chart.
 Nemzzz released his second mixtape Rent's Due on March 28 and featured guest appearances from Central Cee and Kyle Richh.
 The deluxe released three days later on March 31 adding an additional four songs alongside guest appearances from D-Block Europe and Chy Cartier.
 Rent's Due debuted at number 6 on the Official Album Chart, number 1 on the UK R&B Albums Chart, number 2 on the UK Independent Albums Chart, number 43 on the Belgium Albums chart, number 38 on the Irish Albums Chart, number 25 on the Official New Zealand Music Chart and number 7 on Scottish Albums Chart.
 The song "Dilemma" featuring Central Cee, debuted at number 39 on the UK Official Singles Chart, marking his highest charting song to date, number 8 on the UK Independent Singles Chart and number 84 on the Irish Singles Chart.

+Nemzzz released the lead single to his third mixtape Locked In, "Geekin" featuring Lil Yachty, on 8 May 2026.
+Nemzzz would released the second single "Killn Em" on 26 June 2026.
+The third single, "Prince of the Scene", was released 30 July 2026.
+The fourth and final single "4AM" was released on 13 August 2026.
+Nemzzz would release his third mixtape Locked In on 4 September 2026.
+The mixtape featured guest appearances from Lil Yachty, Cash Cobain, Latto, Travis Scott and Tunde.